AdithyaRaj672/EthicalhackingNotes-MyNotes/Day 01/README.md

 - **SCADA**: Supervisory Control and Data Acquisition (For more info watch youtube videos)
 - Used in critical infrastructure (power grids, water treatment, manufacturing)
 - **SCADA Programmer**: Develops software for monitoring and controlling industrial processes

+# Zero Day Attack

+## Definition
+A zero day attack is a cyber attack that exploits a previously unknown vulnerability in software or hardware before developers have had time to create and distribute a security patch.

+## Key Characteristics
+- **Unknown vulnerability**: The security flaw is not publicly known or documented
+- **No available patch**: Developers haven't released a fix for the vulnerability
+- **Zero days to respond**: Organizations have "zero days" to defend against the attack once it's discovered
+- **High success rate**: Attacks often succeed because there are no existing defenses

+## Attack Process
+1. **Discovery**: Attacker finds an unknown vulnerability
+2. **Exploitation**: Develops code to exploit the vulnerability
+3. **Deployment**: Launches the attack against target systems
+4. **Detection**: Security researchers or vendors eventually discover the attack
+5. **Patching**: Developers create and release a security update

+## Why They're Dangerous
+- Difficult to detect with traditional security measures
+- Can cause significant damage before being discovered
+- Often used in advanced persistent threats (APTs)
+- High value on black markets due to their effectiveness

+## Defense Strategies
+- **Behavioral analysis**: Monitor for unusual system behavior
+- **Sandboxing**: Isolate suspicious files and processes
+- **Regular updates**: Keep all software current with latest patches
+- **Network segmentation**: Limit potential damage scope
+- **Threat intelligence**: Stay informed about emerging threats

+## Notable Examples
+- Stuxnet (2010): Targeted industrial control systems
+- WannaCry (2017): Used Windows SMB vulnerability
+- Various browser and operating system exploits
+- For more info watch the netflix movie on Zero day

+# WhatsApp Encryption

+## Primary Encryption Protocol
+WhatsApp uses the **Signal Protocol** (formerly TextSecure Protocol) for end-to-end encryption, developed by Open Whisper Systems.

+## Key Features

+### End-to-End Encryption (E2EE)
+- Messages are encrypted on sender's device and only decrypted on recipient's device
+- WhatsApp servers cannot read message content
+- Applies to text messages, voice calls, video calls, photos, videos, and documents

+### Cryptographic Components
+- **AES-256**: Symmetric encryption for message content
+- **Curve25519**: Elliptic curve cryptography for key exchange
+- **HMAC-SHA256**: Message authentication
+- **Double Ratchet Algorithm**: Provides forward secrecy and future secrecy

+## Security Mechanisms

+### Key Exchange
+- **X3DH (Extended Triple Diffie-Hellman)**: Initial key agreement protocol
+- **Prekey bundles**: Allow secure communication even when recipient is offline
+- **Identity keys**: Long-term cryptographic identity for each user

+### Forward Secrecy
+- New encryption keys generated for each message
+- Compromising one key doesn't affect other messages
+- Old keys are automatically deleted

+### Authentication
+- Safety numbers (QR codes/60-digit codes) verify encryption keys
+- Prevents man-in-the-middle attacks
+- Users can verify each other's identity

+## What's Protected
+- Message content
+- Voice and video calls
+- Media files (photos, videos, documents)
+- Status updates
+- Group messages

+## What's Not Encrypted
+- Metadata (who, when, frequency of communication)
+- Profile information
+- Contact lists
+- Backup files (unless backup encryption is enabled)

+## Limitations
+- Metadata collection by WhatsApp/Meta
+- Potential vulnerabilities in implementation
+- No protection against endpoint compromise
+- Backup encryption is optional and not default